 Postgres CTE examples

 For understanding CTEs in Postgres in a better way.
-Let’s consider an example e-commerce shop that has a table called orders that contains stores sales data of each product.
+Let’s consider an example e-commerce shop that has a table called orders that stores sales data for each product.

 For creating Orders Table